What is the Reading Advice Forum?

 The Forum also informs our work of representing the sector to local policy makers: we aim to be "the collective voice of RAN Members to shape service provision".
 All our Past Forums resulted in the production of reports which were sent to local policy-makers.

-These relationships with RBC and other Public Sector partners will strengthen further in the future, espcially if we continue to be supported by the Voluntary Sector in Reading, including our Members; this, in turn, will allow RAN to constructively use our voice on behalf of all those in need of Information and Advice.
+These relationships with RBC and other Public Sector partners will continue to strengthen if we continue to be supported by the Voluntary Sector in Reading, including our Members; this, in turn, will allow RAN to constructively use our voice on behalf of all those in need of Information and Advice.

 Our First Forum focused on the main social policy issues arising in our Members' work with the different peoples and communities of Reading.
 This was a deliberate decision: we wanted to better understand the landscape within which we are operating.

-Subsequent forums have covered areas of concern or interest from our Members: Mental Health, Partnerships, Homelessness, Universal Credit and Advocacy services in Reading.
+Subsequent forums have covered areas of concern or interest from our Members: Mental Health, Partnerships, Homelessness, Universal Credit, Advocacy services in Reading, and Debt.

 Although RAN will guide the topics suggested and try to create Forums of interest to a wide variety of Voluntary Sector organisations, albeit with priority on Information & Advice-focused organisations, we will always try to predict or respond to trends where we spot issues of wide concern.